Have a question?

 • A good Hindu spiritual foundation and practice and a keen interest in Hindu Spiritual Care

-• A spiritual guide/elder who can recommend them as well as continue to support them as they render spiritual care services
+• A spiritual guide/mentor who can recommend and endorse them as well as continue to support them as they render spiritual care services

 • A written essay describing how the applicant’s personal goals align with the vision of the programme, and how the applicant meets the prerequisites